chrisjbreisch/Trs80.Level1Basic/README.md

 I'm sure that there are some.
 I have over 300 unit tests, but the appropriate amount is probably closer to 1,000.
 For what it's worth, [dotCover](https://www.jetbrains.com/dotcover/) says that my unit tests cover about 85% of the code.
 I'm not sure how useful a metric that is for something like an interpreter, but at least it's significantly greater than 0.

 There are no unit tests at all for the AST generator, and very few for the Workflow.
 Those are pulling the score down a bit.
 Even still, it's not just exercising the code that's important for an interpreter, it's also the sequence.
 Does it behave properly with nested FOR loops, or nested GOSUBs?
 Do successive GOTOs work?
 Can you use variables as indexes to arrays?
+These are the kinds of questions unit tests must anser.

 Also, as far as I know, there's no published formal spec, complete with error message formatting for Level I BASIC.
 So, in the end, the results are what I think is accurate.
 I may be wrong.
 It's possible that both the code and the unit tests are wrong.
 Time will tell.

 # TL;DR